fernandobenitopicazo/Keys-Wastl-Method/README.txt

 Source Files:

-Main file: keysWastl.c
+Main file: keysWastlV1.c
-Headers file: keysWastl.h
+Headers file: keysWastlV1.h
-Functions and procedures file: keysWastlLibrary.c
+Functions and procedures file: keysWastlLibraryV1.c

-Executable file: keysWastl
+Executable file: keysWastlV1

+In order to get this executable file we recommend to use the 'makefile' file.
+In any event, having gcc compiler installed, we can also run the following command to get the executable file: gcc -g -o keysWastlV1 keysWastlV1.c keysWastlLibraryV1.c

 --------------------------